SpongePowered/Sponge/README.md

 version.
 Local installations of Gradle may work but are untested.
 To execute the Gradle wrapper, run the `./gradlew` script on Unix systems or only
 `gradlew` on Windows systems.

 Before you are able to build SpongeCommon, you must first prepare the environment (some IDEs may do this for you).
-This may not actually compile
-SpongeCommon, but it will download all the dependencies so you can get started):

   - Run `./gradlew build --refresh-dependencies`

+Even if this fails to compile SpongeCommon, it will download all the dependencies so you can get started.

 ### IDE Setup
 __For [Eclipse]__